Jane Fonda Fast Facts

 In her autobiography, Fonda admitted to being bulimic and anorexic for 25 years.

-In 1980, 14-year-old Mary Luana Williams from Oakland, California, the daughter of an incarcerated member of the Black Panthers, came to live with Fonda in Santa Monica.
+In 1980, 14-year-old Mary Luana Williams from Oakland, California, the daughter of an incarcerated member of the Black Panthers, came to live with Fonda in Santa Monica, California.
 Never formally adopting her, Mary is still considered to be Jane's daughter.
-In 2010 Mary reconnected with her birth family for the first time in 30 years.
+In 2010, Mary reconnected with her birth family for the first time in 30 years.

 Nominated for three Primetime Emmy Awards with one win.